opencastsoftware/govuk-frontend-freemarker/README.md

 The main issue with this translation at present is its readability:

 * These templates were translated using Nunjucks' own parser.
-This means that Nunjucks' [whitespace stripping](https://mozilla.github.io/nunjucks/templating.html#whitespace-control) has been applied to the resulting templates.
+This means that [whitespace stripping](https://mozilla.github.io/nunjucks/templating.html#whitespace-control) that would normally be applied to the template output has been applied to the templates themselves, removing linebreaks and whitespace that were added for readability.
+* Comments are missing from the translation, because the Nunjucks parser discards comments.
 * No effort has been made as yet to print the translation with minimal parentheses.
 This means that parentheses are used in all cases where a compound expression could be used.

 We plan to address these issues in later releases of the [govuk-frontend-transformer](https://github.com/opencastsoftware/govuk-frontend-transformer) project.